FST777/FreeBSD-OCI-images/README.md

 - Get it from: [ghcr.io/fst777/toybox](https://github.com/FST777/cayman/pkgs/container/toybox)
 - Pull using `ghcr.io/fst777/toybox:latest`

-What it says on the tin, combined with FreeBSD's own `/bin/sh` since toybox does not include a shell.
+What it says on the tin.
+Contains FreeBSD's own `/bin/sh` since toybox does not include a shell.
 Usable as a minimal userland container, suitable for hosting apps/scripts that require core shell utilities.

 ### Curated applications
 - [memcached](containers/memcached/README.md)